AndrewJBateman/angular-material-portfolio/README.md

 * Status: Working, Built for Production and Deployed to Firebase but content not finished.

 * To-Do: see Sections Info above.
+Update screenshots to use a table with 2 images per line.

 ## Inspiration